dcrowTMH/dashboard_material/README.md

 - Learnt to change block to inline
 - Understand the Container & Item
 - Understand the Flexbox & Grid layout

+9) dash_board.py
+- 30032022 finished design of dashboard
+- Next step: callback for the dashboard(interactive)